kantord/LibreLingo/docs/courses/course.md

 <a id="spell-checker"></a>
 #### Automated spell checker

-To avoid mistakes, you can enable automatic spell checking in your course.
-Automatic spell checking won't let you export a course if it has spelling mistakes.
+To avoid mistakes, you can enable automatic spell-checking in your course.
+Automatic spell-checking won't let you export a course if it has spelling mistakes.
 This can prevent incorrect changes from being merged into your course.

-The spell checker is implemneted using Hunspell.
+The spell checker is implemeneted using Hunspell.
 In order to use it, you need to have Hunspell installed on your computer.

 To install Hunspell, follow the instructions of your operating system.
 On Ubuntu, you can install Hunspell like so: